abhishekjakhar/cracking-javascript/docs/objects.md

 console.log(kali.name); // kali
 ```

-We created a variable called `ladoo` and assign it to an object which has two properties, `type` and `name`.
+We created a variable called `ladoo` and assign it an object which has two properties, `type` and `name`.
 Then we created a new variable called `kali` and assign it, whatever the in-memory value of `ladoo` is, which is the reference to the spot in memory where the `ladoo` object is located.
 Now, both `ladoo` and `kali` are referencing the same spot in memory.
 What that means is when we modify `kali.name`, it's as if we also modified `laddo.name` because they are referencing same spot in memory.
 That's why when we log `ladoo.name` and `kali.name` we get the same value, `kali`.

 ## Explain output